mipimipi/crema/docs/meta-packages.md

     SigLevel = Optional TrustAll
     Server = ftp://<path-to-repo>/x86_64

-This is exactly what is done during the [alime installation script](Installation-script) to enable the installation of the custom meta packages during the installation process.
-Therefore, the name of the repository, its URL and the name of the meta package need to be specified in the configuration file of the script.
+crema helps to manage such a custom repository.

 ## <a name="build"></a>Building meta packages

-For the management of meta packages we suggest to create a dedicated directory that contains
+For the management of a meta package we suggest to create a dedicated directory that contains

 * The PKGBUILD file
 * The other relevant files such as configuration files and scripts

-To facilitate building meta packages and adding them to a local repository, alime contains the script [`repobuild`](https://github.com/mipimipi/alime/blob/master/repobuild).
-It requires the configuration file `alimerepo.conf` in the user-specific configuration directory (normally, that's `~/.config`). `alimerepo.conf` just contains the name of the local repository and its URL:

-    repo=<name of repository>
-    repodir=<ssh path to repository directory>

-To install `repobuild`, download and copy it to a directory of your choice.

-To build the meta packages and update the local repository, execute `repobuild`in the meta package directory.
+crema can be used to build the meta package(s).
+Therefore, `crema update` needs to be executed in the directory where the PKGBUILD files is stored.

 ## <a name="aur"></a>AUR packages

 The installation of [AUR](https://aur.archlinux.org/) packages need some more attention.
 In contrast to packages that are provided by the [official Arch Linux repositories](https://wiki.archlinux.org/index.php/Official_repositories), it is not sufficient to only let a meta package depend on an AUR package to trigger its installation.
 The pacstrap command, which is executed during the Arch Linux installation process, would throw an error: `could not resolve dependencies` (see the [discussion in the Arch Linux Forum](https://bbs.archlinux.org/viewtopic.php?id=241682)).
-This can be solved with the help of [aurutils](https://github.com/AladW/aurutils).
-It contains scripts that automate the management of AUR packages and can be [installed from AUR](https://aur.archlinux.org/packages/aurutils).
-Of special interest for our use case is the script `aursync` it supports downloading AUR packages, adding them to local repositories and updating them if a new package version is available.

-The alime script [reposync](https://github.com/mipimipi/alime/blob/master/reposync) is a wrapper around `aursync`.

-To use it, download and copy it to a directory of your choice. `reposync` also relies on the configuration file `alimerepo.conf` (see above).

-To download and add AUR packages to your local repository, execute `reposync <name of package 1> ... <name of package n>`

-To update all AUR packages execute `reposync -u`
+A solution approach is to add the AUR package to the custom repository.
+Then the meta package can depend on it without getting an error during the installation process.

+Also here, crema can help:

+* Execute `crema add <package-name>` to add an AUR package to the custom repository
+* Execute `crema update` to updated all outdated AUR packages of your custom repository

+As a side effect, you can install, remove or update AUR packages from your custom repository with the `pacman` command.